The heart of cacao farming country Comalcalco, Tabasco México

 We also donated a melanger conching machine.
 It is small scale but they said it revolutionized their chocolate making.
 They were finally able to grind cacao beans fine enough for smooth chocolates!

-Making polvillo truffles!
-I developed a recipe using their traditional cacao and corn beverage.
+Making polvillo truffles.
+We developed a recipe using their traditional cacao and corn beverage.

 Sharing some tips for extending the shelf life of truffles.